akb89/pyfn/README.md

 Welcome to **pyfn**, a Python modules to process FrameNet annotation.

-pyfn can be used to convert data to and from:
+pyfn can be used to:
-- FRAMENET XML: the format of the released FrameNet XML data
-- SEMEVAL XML: the format of the SEMEVAL 2007 shared task 19 on frame semantic structure extraction
-- SEMAFOR CoNLL: the format used by the SEMAFOR parser
-- BIOS: the format used by the OPEN-SESAME parser
-- CoNLL-X: the format used by various state-of-the-art POS taggers and dependency parsers (see preprocessing considerations for frame semantic parsing in [REPLICATION.md](REPLICATION.md))

-As well as to generate the `.csv` hierarchy files used by both SEMAFOR and OPEN-SESAME parsers to integrate the hierarchy feature (see (Kshirsagar et al., 2015) for details).
+1. [convert]() data to and from FRAMENET XML, SEMEVAL XML, SEMAFOR CoNLL, BIOS and CoNLL-X
+2. [preprocess]() FrameNet data using a standardized state-of-the-art pipeline
+3. [run]() the SEMAFOR and OPEN-SESAME frame semantic parsers
+4. [build]() your own frame semantic parser using a standard set of python models to marshall/unmarshall FrameNet XML data

 This repository also accompanies the (Kabbach et al., 2018) paper: